openhab/openhab-addons/bundles/org.openhab.binding.webthing/README.md

 The [Web Thing API](https://iot.mozilla.org/wot/) describes how smart home devices or things can be discovered and linked.
 Essentially, such smart home devices provide a Web-based API that can be used by smart home systems such as openHAB to monitor and control your smart home device.
-Today, this API is primarily used by makers to provide an open and common API to their physical smart home devices.
+These days, the Web Thing API is primarily used by makers to provide an open and common API to their physical smart home devices.
 For instance, the Web Thing API has been used by makers to provide an open way to control [LEDs on a ESP8266 board](https://github.com/WebThingsIO/webthing-arduino) or to monitor [a PIR motion sensor on Raspberry Pi](https://pypi.org/project/pi-pir-webthing/).